-G1 Note: Beginning in 2009-10, students will be able to waive the health insurance fee.
-At this time, for those choosing the Institute's health insurance plan, the cost is estimated at \$2,100.
+Other: New undergraduates will pay a one-time Orientation fee of \$500 in addition to the listed fees.
+Also, beginning with the 2009-10 academic year, students will be able to waive the health insurance fee.
+The cost for those choosing the Institute's health insurance plan is \$2,088.